alexfox246/Customer-Churn-Analysis/README.md

 Customers in their first year of subscribing churn at a rate of 47.44%.

 #### - Payment method strongly influences churn
 Manual payment methods (especially electronic check) adds friction and correlates with churn.
-Shifting customrs to automatic payment methods is a low-cost, high-impact retention strategy.
+Shifting customers to automatic payment methods is a low-cost, high-impact retention strategy.

+#### - Contract type is a significant single predictor of churn
-#### - Customers on month to month contracts paying high and medium monthly charges churn at significantly high rates
+Customers on month to month contracts churn at a rate of 42.71%

 #### - Combined churn analysis shows that churn is driven by multiple overlapping risk factors, not single variables
+Month to month + high monthly charges = 52.15%
+Month to month + medium monthly charges = 42.15%
+New customers paying via electronic check = 61.96%

 ## Recommendations